Imaginary cones and limit roots of infinite Coxeter groups: Introduction

 In \S\ref{se:fractal} we turn our attention to two `fractal conjectures' stated in \cite[\S3.2]{HLR} about fractal, self-similar descriptions of the set of limit roots $E(\Phi)$.
 We use the minimality of the $W$-action from \S\ref{se:imc}, as well as some additional work on the case where $(\Phi,\Delta)$ is weakly hyperbolic, in order to completely prove in any ranks \cite[Conjecture 3.9 ]{HLR}, as well as to prove in the weakly hyperbolic case the conjecture stated just above Conjecture~3.9.
-This will turn out to give us in~\S\ref{se:univ} another fundamental result, which has a ``hyperbolic discrete group taste'': the accumulation set of the $W$-orbit of any $z\in Z$ is $E(\Phi)$ (see Corollary~\ref{cor:acc-imc}).
+This will turn out to give us in~\S\ref{se:univ} another fundamental result, which has a ``hyperbolic discrete group taste'': the accumulation set of the $W$-orbit of any $z\in Z$ contains $E(\Phi)$ (see Corollary~\ref{cor:acc-imc}).
 We have been made aware while preparing this article that those two fractal conjectures have been solved independently for root systems of signature $(n-1,1)$ in \cite{rank3} with a different approach, see Remark~\ref{rem:rank3}.

 In \S\ref{se:dom} we explore the question of the restriction of $E(\Phi)$ to a face $F_I$ of $\conv(\Delta)$.
 In particular we prove that $E_2(\Phi)$ behaves well with the restriction to standard facial subgroups (those are exactly the standard parabolic subgroups when $\Delta$ is a basis of~$V$).
-By doing so, we will be brought to give a useful interpretation of {\em the dominance order} and {\em elementary roots} in our affine normalized setting.
+By doing so, we will be brought to give a useful interpretation of \emph{the dominance order} and \emph{elementary roots} in our affine normalized setting.

-In \S\ref{se:univ}, we dive into the detailed study of the geometry of $E(\Phi)$ and $Z(\Phi)$.
-We prove this other fundamental result: the $W$-action on $E(\Phi)$ is faithful (Theorem~\ref{thm:faithful}), provided the root system is irreducible not finite or affine.
-Our second major result we show in this section is that if $(\Phi,\Delta)$ is not finite or affine, then the set of limit roots $E(\Phi)$ can be approximated arbitrarily well by the sets of limits roots of its universal root subsystems, i.e., root systems for Coxeter groups without braid relations (which are the free object for Coxeter groups).
+In \S\ref{se:univ}, we study the geometry of $E(\Phi)$ and $Z(\Phi)$ in detail.
+We prove two other fundamental results under the assumption that the root system is irreducible and neither finite nor affine.
+Firstly, the $W$-action on $E(\Phi)$ is faithful (Theorem~\ref{thm:faithful}).
+Secondly, the set of limit roots $E(\Phi)$ (resp., each face of the closed imaginary cone) can be approximated arbitrarily closely (in a Hausdorff-type metric) by the sets of limits roots (resp., closed imaginary cones) of the universal root subsystems of $\Phi$ i.e., root systems for Coxeter groups without braid relations (which are the free objects for Coxeter groups, called universal Coxeter groups in \cite{humphreys}).
+This second result may be viewed as asserting that $\Phi$ contains ``large'' universal root subsystems.
+As the subgroup of even length elements in a universal Coxeter group is a free group, this is a result very much in the spirit of the Tits alternative for $W$.